Makarov-Danil-School-Projects-CTU/pet-applifting-blog-engine/README.md

 This project is part of a test assignment for the company **Applifting**.
 The original task can be found [here](https://github.com/Applifting/fullstack-exercise/blob/master/assignment.md).
 The task is to implement a simple single-user blog engine in Node.js.
 The original assignment is intentionally broad, allowing for creativity and the opportunity to showcase technical skills.
 For this project, I defined the following objectives:

 1. **Implement authentication**
-2. **Define entities:** tenant, article, comment, image, and implement simple validation and CRUD operations for them.
+2. **Define entities:** tenant, article, comment, image.
+Implement simple validation and CRUD operations for them.
 3. **Add features for articles and comments:** Allow users to add comments to articles.
 Enable Reddit-style upvote and downvote functionality for comments.
 Votes should be unique and identified by IP address.
 Use GraphQL Subscriptions and WebSockets for adding comments and votes.
 4. **Implement multitenancy:** Our content (articles, comments, images) will be accessible only to us.
 5. **Architecture:** Design both REST API and GraphQL endpoints.